 Vivian Dorraine Liberto was born in San Antonio where she met Cash at a roller-skating rink when she was only 17 years old.

-2. It was a bit of a whirlwind romance
+2. It was a bit of a whirlwind love story

 Cash proposed after only three weeks of dating the young Vivian.